LINWEN607/congregate/runbooks/setting-up-direct-transfer-migrations.md

 ### 4. Start the Docker Services in Detached Mode

-Navigate to the directory where the docker-compose.yml file exists:
+Navigate to the directory where the [docker-compose.yml](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/docker/release/docker-compose.yml) file exists.
+In the local container with the suggested volume mounts, this will be in `/opt/congregate/docker/release/docker-compose.yml`:

 Start the services in detached mode: